What This Clause Means

 NNN leases are negotiable in ways many tenants don't realize.
 You can negotiate: expense stops (you pay NNN charges above a baseline amount per sq ft, landlord absorbs everything below); caps on controllable operating expenses at 5% annual increase; exclusion of capital improvements from operating expenses you're responsible for; and the right to audit all three nets annually.
 You can also negotiate what 'gross lease' elements to include — some NNN leases have the landlord maintain the HVAC and structural components even though the tenant pays insurance and taxes.
 The labels 'NNN,' 'modified gross,' and 'full service gross' cover a spectrum of expense allocation possibilities.

-Understand Your Total Occupancy Cost Before Signing Any NNN Lease
+Total Occupancy Cost Is the Real Number Behind Any NNN Lease

-Never evaluate a NNN lease on base rent alone.
-Request the landlord's operating expense budget for the current year and the prior year's actual expenses.
-Calculate your proportionate share (your sq ft divided by total leasable sq ft) and apply it to the historical expense figures.
-Add that to your base rent to get your estimated total occupancy cost.
-Then get independent verification: ask your broker for comparable NNN operating expense figures in similar properties in the same submarket.
-If the landlord's expense history is significantly below market, ask why — and verify that expenses weren't deferred.
+Base rent alone doesn't describe a NNN lease.
+The standard pre-signing diligence sequence: the landlord's operating expense budget for the current year plus the prior year's actual expenses; the tenant's proportionate share (tenant sq ft divided by total leasable sq ft) applied to those historical figures; and that amount added to base rent for an estimated total occupancy cost.
+Independent verification typically comes from a broker's comparable NNN operating expense figures for similar properties in the same submarket.
+A landlord expense history significantly below market raises the question of why — and whether expenses were deferred.

-• Cap Tenant's obligation for capital expenditures with useful life beyond lease term
+- Negotiated leases commonly cap the Tenant's obligation for capital expenditures with useful life beyond the lease term

-• Negotiate audit rights for all NNN charges
+- Audit rights for all NNN charges are a common negotiated term

-• Push for modified gross or gross-modified lease structure where possible
+- A modified gross or gross-modified lease structure is a common negotiated alternative where available

-• Request base year comparison for tax and insurance pass-throughs
+- A base-year comparison for tax and insurance pass-throughs is a common negotiated protection

-Request: the prior 2 years of actual operating expense statements before signing; a base-year tax provision capping tax pass-throughs at current assessment levels; a 5% cap on controllable operating expense increases; an explicit exclusion of capital improvements and landlord financing costs; and an annual audit right.
-Get the current-year estimated NNN charges in writing as an exhibit to the lease.
+Commonly negotiated protections: the prior 2 years of actual operating expense statements provided before signing; a base-year tax provision capping tax pass-throughs at current assessment levels; a 5% cap on controllable operating expense increases; an explicit exclusion of capital improvements and landlord financing costs; and an annual audit right.
+Better-documented deals attach the current-year estimated NNN charges in writing as an exhibit to the lease.

-• Cap Tenant's obligation for capital expenditures with useful life beyond lease term
+- Negotiated leases commonly cap the Tenant's obligation for capital expenditures with useful life beyond the lease term

-• Negotiate audit rights for all NNN charges
+- Audit rights for all NNN charges are a common negotiated term

-• Push for modified gross or gross-modified lease structure where possible
+- A modified gross or gross-modified lease structure is a common negotiated alternative where available

-• Request base year comparison for tax and insurance pass-throughs
+- A base-year comparison for tax and insurance pass-throughs is a common negotiated protection

 Example Language: Bad vs. Better